linmx0130/PaperNotes/notes.md

+### Training RNNs as Fast as CNNs
+* Authors: Tao Lei, Yu Zhang
+* Index: arXiv 1709.02755
+* Reading date: 11/09/2017
+* Categories: Machine Learning
+* Tag: Recurrent Neural Networks

+This work proposed Simple Recurrent Unit, which is a simplified version of LSTM and GRU in order to expolit parallelism to speed up the training and inferencing.
+The proposed unit drops the term of hidden units in forgot gates and reset gates.
+The authors also provided a CUDA-level optimized implementation.

+The experiments show the proposed SRU is able to gain comparable performances on various tasks while the computation cost is reduced a lot.
+The experiments show that droping some connections in recurrent neural networks would not harm the performance.

 ### Towards Interpretable Deep Neural Networks by Leveraging Adversarial Examples
 * Authors: Yinpeng Deng, Hang Su, Jun Zhu, Fan Bao
 * Index: arXiv 1708.05493